 - 1. Complete the Admission Process - 2.
 Complete the Financial Aid procedure, if seeking financial assistance - 3.
-See an academic advisor for assistance in selecting courses based on your Program of Study - 4.
-Develop a course schedule and register for classes - 5.
-Pay tuition and fees or enroll in the Payment Plan online - 6.
+Attend a New Student Orientation - 4.
+See an academic advisor for assistance in selecting courses based on your Program of Study - Develop a course schedule and register for classes - 6.
+Pay tuition and fees or enroll in the Payment Plan online - 7.
 Obtain a parking permit